leap-stc/leap-stc.github.io/book/guides/team_docs.md

 # Onboarding Guide for Data and Computation Team Members

-This is a short write up facilitate the spin up of new team members for the Data and Computation Team.

 ## Checklist for new members
 - [ ] Ask to be added to the [Data and Computation Github team](https://github.com/orgs/leap-stc/teams/data-team/members)